Using the Johari Window model in 4 steps to improve relationships & communication

 Open: Known to you – Known to others

 The first pane in the window is referred to as the ‘open‘ area.
-This quadrant represents information or behavior that you already know about yourself and those know about you.
+This quadrant represents information or behaviour that you already know about yourself and those know about you.
 This could be facts, skills, talents, communication style or attitude.
-Ideally the things you add in this quadrant should not be surprising for the individual or the group, which makes it the ideal place to start the exercise.
+Ideally, the things you add in this quadrant should not be surprising for the individual or the group, which makes it the ideal place to start the exercise.

 Blind: Unknown to yourself – Known to others

 The second pane is referred to as ‘blind’, indicating blind spots.
-This quadrant is for listing actions, behaviors, traits and skills that others see, but the individual doesn’t.
+This quadrant is for listing actions, behaviours, traits and skills that others see, but the individual doesn’t.
 These can be positive or negative, such as hidden strengths or unknown character flaws.
 These blind spots may be hard to hear, but they should be used for personal development.

 Hidden: Known to yourself – Unknown to others

 The third pane is the ‘hidden’ quadrant.
 It should contain things that the individual knows about themselves, but others don’t.
 This may be things like prior expertise, ambitions or dreams, or personal opinions and views.
 By sharing this private information, it can help develop trust between members of the group, who may, in turn, reveal things they previously kept hidden.

 Unknown: Unknown to yourself – Unknown to others

 The fourth window pane contains information that simply ‘unknown’.
 This means information, character traits or skills that are unknown to both the individual and others.
 It’s hard to find this information, so you may want to think back.